 Columbus Healthcare Center is an average-sized facility in Columbus, Ohio.
 Our rating system was not favorable to this facility, as it received an overall score of F. In our grading scheme, this is ranked as one of the five worst rated nursing homes in Columbus.
-In a city with countless other nursing homes, you will probably be able to find a better option.
-We were surprised to find that this nursing home actually received one respectable category score for inspections, which you can find more information about below.
+With countless other nursing homes in the city, you may simply want to look elsewhere.
+More information on this facility's category grades is available below.
+Its best category is short-term care, which is discussed in the next paragraph.

 Columbus Healthcare Center